rob-ng15/PAWSv2/README.md

 * Written in Silice
     * Inspired by ICE-V by [ICE-V](https://github.com/sylefeb/Silice/tree/master/projects/ice-v) by @sylefeb

 The aim of PAWS is to have a modern CPU, Risc-V was chosen for ease of implementation, with system capabilities equivalent to an 80s era computer/games console, with as much off-loading to the hardware as possible for speed.
-A floating-point unit was eventually added as a challenge to myself, expanded to support 64-bit floating-point (double precision), with the capability to be extended to support 16-bit (half precision).
+A single-precision floating-point unit was eventually added as a challenge to myself, expanded to support double-precision floating-point with the move to the 64-biot RV64 CPU, with the enablement of half-precision in progress (for the recently ratified Risc-V zfh extension).

 * Display
     * Multiple display layers